 The CA and its Root CA MUST develop, implement, enforce, display prominently on its Web site, and periodically update its policies and practices, including its Certificate Policy and/or Certification Practice Statement, that implement the most current version of these Requirements.
 The Certificate Policy and/or Certification Practice Statement MUST specify the CA’s (and applicable Root CA’s) entire root certificate hierarchy including all roots that its Code Signing Certificates depend on for proof of those Code Signing Certificates’ authenticity.

-With the exception of revocation checking for timestamped and expired Certificates, Platforms are expected to validate Code Signatures in accordance with RFC 5280 when first encountered.
-Subsequent Code Signature validation MAY ignore revocation, especially if rejecting the Code will cause the device to fail to boot.
-When a Platform encounters a Certificate that fails to validate due to revocation, the Platform should not permit the Code to execute.
-When a Platform encounters a Certificate that fails to validate for reasons other than revocation, the Platform should treat the Code as unsigned.

-Ordinarily, a Code Signature created by a Subscriber is only considered valid until expiration of the Certificate.
-However, the “Timestamp” method and the “Signing Service” methods permit Code to remain valid for longer periods of time.

-1. Timestamp Method: In this method, the Subscriber signs the Code, appends its Code Signing Certificate and submits it to a Timestamp Authority to be timestamped.
-The resulting package can be considered valid after expiration of the Code Signing Certificate.

-2. Signing Service Method: In this method, the Subscriber uses the service to sign compiled code, binary, file, app, or similar object.
-Alternatively, the service MAY sign a digest of the preceding objects.
-The resulting Code Signature is valid up to the expiration time of the Signing Service’s Code Signing Certificate and any applicable revocation date, whichever comes first.
-Signing Services MAY also timestamp signed Code.

 Disclosure

 Each CA, including Root CAs, MUST publicly disclose their policies and practices through an appropriate and readily accessible online means that is available on a 24x7 basis.
 The CA MUST publicly disclose its Certificate Practice Statement and/or Certificate Policies and structure the disclosures in accordance with RFC 3647.